-The Experimental Lab of the Division of Nephrology , Medical Clinic III at the University Hospital Carl Gustav Carus in Dresden has a vacant position for
+The Experimental Lab of the Division of Nephrology has a vacant position for

-• In addition IHC, in situ hybridization, FACS, cell sorting, transcriptome and proteome analysis, as well as cell culture assays will be techniques (all of which are established within the group) being used in this thesis/project at the highest possible level.
+Within her / his work, IHC, FACS, cell sorting, single cell transcriptome and proteome analysis, as well as cell culture assays will be techniques (all of which are established within the group) being used in this thesis / project at the highest possible level.

-• We are looking for highly motivated applicants pursuing a PhD thesis with translational potential in experimental nephrology/regenerative mechanisms.
+We are looking for highly motivated applicants pursuing a PhD thesis with translational potential in experimental nephrology / regenerative medicine.

 Application of women is appreciated.
 Disabled persons with equal qualification will be preferred.